Regularity of the SLE$_4$ uniformizing map and the SLE$_8$ trace: Main estimates

 \begin{lemma} Let $\eta'$ be an $\SLE_8$ process in $\h$ from $0$ to $\infty$.
 Let $\tau_z$ be first hitting time of the point $z$ by $\eta'$ and let $\tau_z(\epsilon)$ be the first time after $\tau_z$ that $\eta'$ leaves $B(z,\epsilon)$.
 Then, there exist constants $b_0,b_1>0$ such that for all $\xi>1$ and all $\epsilon > 0$ small enough,

 \end{lemma} \begin{proof} If $z$ is in the interior of the domain, at distance at least, say, $d>0$ from the boundary, then the result follows by absolute continuity from the whole-plane case in \cite[Lemma~3.6]{ghm2020kpz}.
-We prove the boundary case below, and remark that the intermediate case (i.e., $0<\im(z)<d$) follows analogously.
+Indeed, for $z \in \h$ and $r = \im(z)$, we let $h^0$ be a zero-boundary GFF and $\wh{h}_{z,r} = h^w - h_{z,r}^w(0)$ where $h^w$ is a whole-plane GFF and $h_{z,r}^w(0)$ its average on $\partial B(z,r)$.
+Then, by copying the proof of \cite[Proposition~3.4]{ms2016imag1} and arguing as in the proof of \cite[Lemma~4.4]{mq2020geodesics} for $h$ (when handling its harmonic part) and using scale invariance of $h^w$ and \cite[Lemma~3.11]{ghm2020kpz}, one sees that the Radon--Nikodym derivative of the law of $h|_{B(z,r/2)}$ (resp.\ $\wh{h}_{z,r}|_{B(z,r/2)}$) with respect to the law of $h^0|_{B(z,r/2)}$ has $p$th moment bounded above and below by constants depending only on $p$, for some $p>1$ close to $1$.
+Hence the lemma holds for $B(z,\epsilon)$ with $\epsilon \in (0,r/2)$.
+For $\epsilon \in [r/2,r)$, the result follows by applying the method of the boundary case, which we treat below.